luqspy/FireDetectionAlarmSystem/README.md

 **Real-time flame detection using YOLOv5 + Python + OpenCV + Audio Alerts**

-This project detects fire using a webcam and triggers an audio alarm whenever fire is detected.
+This project detects fire using a webcam and triggers an audio alarm (funny) whenever fire is detected.
 It is built using **YOLOv5**, **OpenCV**, and **PyTorch**, with a smooth non-overlapping sound system that only plays the alert once per detection cycle.

 ---